mendhak/mendhak.github.io/posts/2023-11-19-hands-on-llm-tutorial.md

 ![The `llm` object doesn't remember things](../assets/images/hands-on-llm-tutorial/018.png)

 In order to give the LLM memory, we need to supply the previous questions and answers to the LLM as an input, followed by the user's next question.
-We could build this up ourselves, but Langchain comes with built in helpers to do this for us.
+We could build this up ourselves, but LangChain comes with built in helpers to do this for us.

 LangChain comes with a helpful wrapper class, ConversationChain, which takes care of storing and sending previous conversations.
 It has the ability to store conversations in data stores, of which one is the in-memory ConversationBufferMemory.
 There are other options for backing stores for history, in-memory is the simplest for a tutorial.
 Create the conversation chain now: